inno-2023-masters/Sum24-intro-labs/submission3.md

 nothing to commit, working tree clean
 ```
-- The last commit after the soft reset was second commit, after running a hard reset this commit is removed and only first commit remains.
-The working tree has also been cleard
+#### The last commit after the soft reset was second commit, after running a hard reset this commit is removed and only first commit remains.
+The working tree has also been cleard.
 ```
 suwil@SUWILANJI-PCV3 MINGW64 ~/Desktop/First Year Masters/Third Semester/Devops/Lab 1/Sum24-intro-labs (git-reset-practice)
 $ ls